Three, Two, One

 |

-| Oct |
+Oct |

 The Independent newspaper is launched in the UK on 7th October.
 The editor, Andreas Whittam Smith, receives a wreath from Max Hastings, the editor of the Daily Telegraph.
 In its first month the new paper achieves an average daily circulation of 332,957.

 President Samora Machel of Mozambique is killed on Sunday, 19th October when the plane flying him back from an international meeting in Zambia crashes in the Lebombo mountains.
-24 members of his staff were also killed in the crash.
+24 members of his staff are also killed in the crash.

 24-year-old Jeremy Bamber is jailed for life on 28th October for killing five members of his family at their farmhouse in Essex.